3dem/relion-documents/source/Installation.rst

 If you suspect an update is not applied properly, you can delete an existing RELION environment before recreating::

-    conda remove -n relion --all
+    conda remove -n relion-5.0 --all

 If you are using NVIDIA GPUs of the Blackwell generation (50x0) or newer, please use ``environment_blackwell.yml`` instead.